jeandavid/jeandavid.github.io/README.md

 ## Experience
 **LobbyApp**
 CEO & Founder
-Cross platform push notification delivery system.
-Built on top of Firebase Cloud Messaging, Lobby provides communities with a simple interface to push notifications to their members
+Saas solution serving the public sector to boost civil engagement, LobbyApp provides government organizations with a cross platform push notification delivery system.
+- Designed a layer on top of Firebase Cloud Messaging.
 - Built and licensed iOS and Android UI SDK for receiving and interacting with push notifications
 - Developed a web platform that makes sending a push notification as easy as sending an email